Towing Capacity Calculator: Why Tow Rating Is Not Your Real Limit

 A truck might show an 8,000 lb tow rating and a 6,500 lb loaded trailer, but 850 lb of tongue weight can still make payload the tighter number.

-Enter the ratings separately and recheck the smallest margin first.
+Use the owner manual or manufacturer towing guide for the matching truck configuration, then enter the ratings separately and recheck the smallest margin first.

 What can be tighter than the advertised tow rating?